-D. Housing Element Compliance
+D. Housing Element compliance

-As per HSC §50829 https://codes.findlaw.com/ca/health-and-safety-code/hsc-sect-50829.html, the Applicant must submit a draft and adopted Housing Element to the Department in accordance with the requirements listed in Government Code §65580, et seq.

-https://leginfo.legislature.ca.gov/faces/codes\displaySection.xhtml?sectionNum=65580. &lawCode=GOV, most specifically Government Code Section 65585.
-Applicants must demonstrate compliance with https://codes.findlaw.com/ca/health-and-safety-code/hsc-sect-50829.html with documented proof at application submittal.
-Documented proof includes, at a minimum, correspondence from the Department that the draft and adopted Housing Element has been submitted and received.
-Failure to comply with the procedural requirements (i.e., GC §65585) of the Housing Element law will invalidate the application for this NOFA and the Applicant will be deemed ineligible for funding through the state CDBG program until the Applicant has met such procedural requirements.
-Applicants triggering the provision of https://codes.findlaw.com/ca/health-and-safety-code/hsc-sect-50829.html must meet and document all pertinent requirements.
+As per HSC §§50829, the Applicant must submit a draft and adopted Housing Element to the Department in accordance with the requirements listed in Government Code §65580 et seq., most specifically Government Code Section 65585.
+Applicants must demonstrate compliance with HSC §50829 with documented proof at application submittal.
+Documented proof includes, at a minimum, correspondence with the Department that the draft and adopted Housing Element has been submitted and received.
+Failure to comply with the procedural requirements (i.e., GC §65585) Housing Element law will invalidate the application for this NOFA and the Applicant will be deemed ineligible for funding through the state CDBG program until the Applicant has met procedural requirements.
+Applicants triggering the provision of HSC §50830, must meet and document all pertinent requirements.

-E. Good Standing
+E. Good standing

-The Applicant, and any co-Applicant, together with all respective affiliates, must be in good standing with the Department (i.e., are current on all loan and/or grant obligations, have a satisfactory past performance history in all of their prior dealings with the Department, and are in full compliance with all Department contracts and reporting requirements.)
+The Applicant, and any co-Applicant, together with the respective affiliates, must be in good standing with the Department (i.e., are current on all loan and/or grant obligations, have a satisfactory past performance history in all of their prior dealings with the Department, and are in full compliance with all Department contracts and reporting requirements.)
 Applicants not meeting the foregoing requirements shall be ineligible to apply for or receive funding under this NOFA.

-F. Federal Debarment
+F. Federal debarment

-Pursuant to 24 CFR Part 5 https://www.law.cornell.edu/cfr/text/24/part-5, all CDBG Applicants are required to verify they and their principals, or any/all persons, contractors, consultants, businesses, sub-recipients, etc., that are conducting business with the Applicant are not presently debarred, proposed for debarment, suspended, declared ineligible, or voluntarily excluded from participation in the covered transaction or in any proposal submitted in connection with the covered transaction.
+Pursuant to 24 CFR Part 5, all CDBG Applicants are required to verify they and their principals, or any/all persons, contractors, consultants, businesses, sub-recipients, etc., that are conducting business with the Applicant are not presently debarred, proposed for debarment, suspended, declared ineligible, or voluntarily excluded from participation in the covered transaction or in any proposal submitted in connection with the covered transaction.

 The Department will not award any CDBG program funds to Applicants that are debarred, suspended, proposed for debarment, and declared ineligible or voluntarily excluded from participation from federally assisted programs.
 Applicants are responsible for providing proof that all program partners, subrecipients, contractors, and any other program participants, current or future, are not debarred.
-Applicants must provide proof from the federal System for Award Management https://sam.gov/SAM/ that the Applicant, all application partners, and any subrecipients, developers, consultants, and contractors participating in the application, the potential administration of the award, or the potential implementation of the Activity are not debarred.
+Applicants must provide proof from the federal System for Award Management that the Applicant, all application partners, and any subrecipients, developers, consultants, and contractors participating in the application, the potential administration of the award, or the potential implementation of the Activity are not debarred.

-G. Restrictions on Multiple Activities in the Same Political Districts
+G. Restrictions on multiple activities in the same political districts